-Thermal Fluid vs. Steam
+Thermal Fluid Benefits over Steam

 Thermal fluid heater manufacturers indicate that efficiencies can be as much as 5% to 8% higher than conventional steam systems.
 Hot-oil heated shell-and-tube steam generators can provide increased efficiency as well.
 They require less water treatment and are subject to decreased fouling due to the considerably lower heat flux.